Module Posix_errno

 Errno Conversion

-val of_int : int -> t
+val of_int : nativeint -> t

-Convert errno code to variant
+Convert errno integer code to variant.

-val to_int : t -> int
+val to_int : t -> nativeint

-Convert variant to errno code
+Convert variant to errno integer code.

 Errno Access